python/cpython/Doc/library/dis.rst

 .. opcode:: JUMP_FORWARD (delta)

-   Increments byte code counter by *delta*.
+   Increments bytecode counter by *delta*.

 .. opcode:: JUMP_IF_TRUE (delta)

-   If TOS is true, increment the byte code counter by *delta*.
+   If TOS is true, increment the bytecode counter by *delta*.
 TOS is left on the stack.

 .. opcode:: JUMP_IF_FALSE (delta)

-   If TOS is false, increment the byte code counter by *delta*.
+   If TOS is false, increment the bytecode counter by *delta*.
 TOS is not changed.

 .. opcode:: JUMP_ABSOLUTE (target)

-   Set byte code counter to *target*.
+   Set bytecode counter to *target*.

 .. opcode:: FOR_ITER (delta)

-   ``TOS`` is an iterator.
+   ``TOS`` is an :term:`iterator`.
 Call its :meth:`__next__` method.
 If this yields a new value, push it on the stack (leaving the iterator below it).
 If the iterator indicates it is exhausted ``TOS`` is popped, and the byte code counter is incremented by *delta*.

 .. % \begin{opcodedesc}{FOR_LOOP}{delta}
 .. % This opcode is obsolete.